 - Remember an important order detail about a customer like info to include in the invoice or customer order email

-- Shop Manager can notify staff about an upset customer in private note.
+- The shop Manager can notify staff about an upset customer in a private note.

 - Reminder to send a discount coupon to a customer.